-3) Please indicate any markets you export or plan to export to, directly or indirectly (as an ingredient or through brokers/traders etc.).
-Canada Europe/UK Japan Korea Taiwan Switzerland Mexico Other: 4) what date do you anticipate the need for certification? -, The e certification process could take 12 weeks or longer.
-If you need a shorter timeline you can enroll in twice. the Expe dited Certification 5) his operation currently certified organic? , 6) Has this operation or any responsibly connected person with this operation ever applied for, or been granted, organi NOP 205.2 "Responsibly connected" - Any person who is a partner, officer, director, holder, manager, or owner of 1 more of the voting stock of an applicant or a recipient of certification or accreditation.
-No. Skip to section E. a) Was the operation's or any responsibly connected person with this operation's certification or the certification of fields or products ever suspended or revoked? ☐ Yes □ No b) Did you surrender your certification with outstanding non-compliances or conditions? ☐ Yes □ No c) Was your application for organic certification ever issued a denial? ☐ Yes □ No d) Did you withdraw your application for certification with outstanding non-compliances? ☐ Yes □ No 7) - ou answered yes to a, b, c, or d above, please list the years and agencies, attach a copy of all relevant corrective actions: ant letter(s s) and a description Yea ar(s): Letters Attached Coi rrective actions taken: duct k, or process meat, fowl, or dairy products.
+3) ase indicate any markets you export or plan to export to, directly or indirectly (as an ingredient or thr Canada Europe/UK Japan Korea Taiwan Switzerland Mexico Other: ough brok kers/traders etc.).
+4) Ву what date do you anticipate the need for certification?
+The certification process could take 12 weeks or longer.
+If you need a shorter timeline you can enroll in the Expedited Certification Service .
+5) his operation currently certified organic? ☐ No ☐ Yes, attach certificate and completed Certification Transfer Form.
+6) NO s this operation or any responsibly connected person with this operation ever applied for, or been gra PP 205.2 "Responsibly connected" - Any person who is a partner, officer, director, holder, manager, re of the voting stock of an applicant or a recipient of certification or accreditation.
+No. Skip to section E. a) Was the operation's or any responsibly connected person with this operation's certification or the certification of fields or products ever suspended or revoked? ☐ Yes □ No b) Did you surrender your certification with outstanding non-compliances or conditions? ☐ Yes □ No c) Was your application for organic certification ever issued a denial? ☐ Yes □ No d) Did you withdraw your application for certification with outstanding non-compliances? ☐ Yes □ No 7) - ou answered yes to a, b, c, or d above, please list the years and agencies, attach a copy of all releva all corrective actions: ant letter(s s) and a description Yea ar(s): Letters Attached Coi rrective actions taken: live stocl duct Program webpage or contact your local County Agricultural Commissioner for more information if you k, or process meat, fowl, or dairy products.
 Contact the Department of Health Services if you process.
 [California Organic Products Act of 2003]. ifornia Organic Program Registration number (grower and post harvest handling).
-Example: 12-123 le any other organic 2) Dep partment of Health Services Organic Registration number (processing).
-Example: 12345: F. An nual Certification Fee insp info Cer pection orma tifica men will estimate and invoice your certification fee based on the information provided below and collected ons.
+Example: 12-1234 s or hand 2) Dep partment of Health Services Organic Registration number (processing).
+Example: 12345: F. An nual Certification Fee insp info Cer oection orma tifica men will estimate and invoice your certification fee based on the information provided below and collected ons.
 Please refer to the CCOF Certification Services Program Manual for fee information.
-If you attor requested below, you cannot move forward in the certification process and your inspectation fees must be paid prior to issuance of certification.
+If you cation requested below, you cannot move forward in the certification process and your inspectation fees must be paid prior to issuance of certification.
 Enter your credit card information on part.
-Operations: Current or expected total value of certified organic production/sales/services (gross, new part of the program of the properties of the program of the progr do not protion will be age 4 or a ovide the be delayed.
-Itach another form of a) Farm and Livestock operations: Current or expected cost of certified organic product purchased, such as seed, feed, transplants (next 12 months) and service fees charged by certified organic co-processors, custom grazing, etc. This will be subtracted from the amount in line 1 to determine your annual certification fee. b) Handlers/processors/private labelers and other non-farm businesses: Current or expected coingredients/products purchased (next 12 months) and service fees charged by certified organic cosubtracted from the amount in line 1 to determine your annual certification fee. c) Retail and Restaurant operations: Current or expected number of stores (next 12 months).
+Operations: Current or expected total value of certified organic production/sales/services (gross, new contents). do not pr tion will t ge 4 or a ovide the be delayed.
+Itach another form of a) Farm and Livestock operations: Current or expected cost of certified organic product purchased, such as seed, feed, transplants (next 12 months) and service fees charged by certified organic co-processors, custom grazing, etc. This will be subtracted from the amount in line 1 to determine your annual certification fee. b) Handlers/processors/private labelers and other non-farm businesses: Current or expected cost of certified organic ingredients/products purchased (next 12 months) and service fees charged by certified organic co-processors.
+This will be subtracted from the amount in line 1 to determine your annual certification fee. c) Retail and Restaurant operations: Current or expected number of stores (next 12 months).